dij0s/PETAL/thesis/bachelor_thesis.typ

 On the other hand, when a request treats a different municipality, both the _context_tools_ and _context_constraints_ defined in #ref(<conversational_state>) are reset.
 This way, the data associated with the previously discussed municipality is cleared.
 To ensure correct implementation, whenever a request concerns a different municipality, both the _context_tools_ and _context_constraints_ defined in #ref(<conversational_state>) are reset.
 This means the geospatial data and guidelines previously associated with the conversation are cleared.

-On top of that, user-provided feedback and corrections shape the system's behaviour allowing it to adapt to the user's preferences.
+On top of that, user-provided feedback and corrections shape the system's behavior allowing it to adapt to the user's preferences.
 When there is a need for memoization, the system stores both the previous query (the _corrected_) and the current query (the _correctee_), in the database.

 #highlight("TODO: parler que store parallèle ??")
 #highlight("TODO: parler quelque part d'async??")
 #highlight("TODO: schéma avec flux entiers, database, ...")
+#highlight("TODO: expliquer principe few shots prompting")
 #highlight("TODO: décire que local database redis...")
 #highlight("TODO: mettre au format UML??")
 #highlight("TODO: parler au dessus coûte cher de faire un appel LLM")